 I MISS YOU

 5am.
-That makes it… plus ten, minus daylight savings, and inevitable delays due packet loss over the Indian ocean (the Earth’s magnetic field?) my thumb is moving to the call button.
+That makes it… plus ten, minus daylight savings, and inevitable delays due to packet loss over the Indian ocean (the Earth’s magnetic field?) my thumb is moving to the call button.
 Don’t do it, you’ll regret it, don’t…

 “Hello?” she says.
 I don’t even get time to shake.

-“Hello?” says the tinny voice.
-It recognises me.
+“Hello?” says my tinny voice.

 Casually I mention that I’m helplessly inebriated in one of the more trendier Berlin bars.
 She says that she’s happy for me.